 As part of its advice on the selection and ongoing review of the investment managers, the Plan's investment adviser, LCP, incorporates its assessment of the nature and effectiveness of managers' approaches to voting and engagement.
-Additionally, the Trustee receives quarterly updates on ESG and stewardship related issues from LCP.
+Additionally, the Trustee receives quarterly updates on environmental, social, and governance ('ESG') and stewardship related issues from LCP.

-Following the introduction of DWP's guidance, the Trustee agreed to set stewardship priorities to focus monitoring and engagement with its investment managers on specific ESG factors.
-At the Q1 2023 meeting, the Trustee discussed and agreed stewardship priorities for the Plan which were:
+Following the introduction of DWP's guidance, the Trustee agreed to set stewardship priorities to focus engagement with its investment managers on specific ESG factors.
+The Trustee discussed and agreed the stewardship priorities for the Plan at its meeting in Q1 2023.
+These priorities were:

 - Climate change

-- Diversity, equity, and inclusion; and
+- Diversity, equity and inclusion; and

 - Business ethics